Should College Athletes Be Paid?

 - Everyone is making money off college athletics — except the players.

-- A California bill may let student-athletes profit from branding their names and likenesses.
+- A new congressional bill may let student-athletes profit from their names and likenesses.

 - There are many reasons for and against student-athletes getting paid.